chrisjwaddell/blue-moon/README.md

 *Note *- You must use quotes for relative values.

 ### Relative day of the month
+There are some handy options if you are specific about full week or part week.

 ``
 { day: "Sunday 3" }
 ``